mouryabs/mouryabs.github.io/index.md

 ### Tartan Home Platform
 - Implemented the A/B testing framework for gradual feature deployment
-- Created the Machine Learning Model that predicts and identifies patterns of light usage in homes
+- Trained the Machine Learning Model that predicts and identifies patterns of light usage in homes
 - Setup the deployment infrastructure for the project using Docker and Kubernetes

 ### Logical Linguists

 - Built the Knowledge Base to contain tokenized language data, capable of withholding data for over a million articles
-- Built the language model to parse questions, and answer questions from the Knowledge Base
+- Trained the language model to parse questions, and answer questions from the Knowledge Base
 - Built the question generator that generates question using NER elements